Blade (1998 film): Casting

-When Goyer first pitched the idea of doing a Blade film, Mike DeLuca, head of New Line, suggested Denzel Washington, Wesley Snipes, and Laurence Fishburne, but to Goyer, Snipes was always the perfect choice for Blade.
+When Goyer first pitched the idea of doing a Blade film, Michael De Luca, head of New Line Cinema, suggested Denzel Washington, Wesley Snipes, and Laurence Fishburne, but to Goyer, Snipes was always the perfect choice for Blade.
 The finalized script was sent to Snipes and no other actor was seriously considered.

 Patrick McGoohan was the first choice to play Whistler, as Stephen Norrington was a fan of The Prisoner (1967).
 Jon Voight was also considered for the role.

 Filming

-Blade was produced on a budget of $45 million and principal photography commenced on February 5, 1997, in large part done in Los Angeles, with some scenes being shot in Death Valley.
+Principal photography commenced on February 5, 1997, and concluded on June 6, 1997, and was in large part done in Los Angeles, with some scenes being shot in Death Valley.
 All sets were constructed, and all on-set filming occurred, in what was formerly the Redken Shampoo factory in Canoga Park.
 The effects for the film were done by Flat Earth Productions.

 Post-production

 The first cut of the film was 140 minutes long.
 It had a disastrous test screening with audiences.
 Heavy edits and re-shoots were implemented which delayed the release date for more than half a year.
 The most significant change was the addition of the final sword fight between Blade and Deacon Frost, which did not exist in the original cut.
 In the original ending, Frost turned into La Magra and became a large swirling mass of blood instead of keeping his form.
 This was scrapped because the filmmakers could not get the special effects to look right.
 It can be seen as a special feature on the DVD.
 Stan Lee originally had a cameo that was ultimately cut from the film.
 He played one of the cops that came into the blood club during the aftermath and discover Quinn's body on fire.
 The scene where Karen and Deacon are talking about the cure for vampirism initially ran slightly longer and answered the question of how the vampires would feed if everybody was turned into a vampire.
 They would keep some humans alive in giant blood bags to harvest them.
 The bags can still be seen in a doorway during the scene, and later played an integral part of the plot in Blade: Trinity.

 Marvel was not going to give Marv Wolfman and Gene Colan credit for the characters they had created, but Goyer insisted.
 He asked New Line and they accepted, but representatives of Marv Wolfman said only he should get credit, and not Gene Colan.
 Goyer insisted that both be credited.